-We have filed with the SEC a registration statement on Form S-3 to register the common stock offered by this prospectus.
+We have filed with the SEC a registration statement on Form S-3, as amended, to register the common stock offered by this prospectus.
 However, this prospectus does not contain all of the information contained in the registration statement and the exhibits and schedules to the registration statement.
-We strongly encourage you to carefully read the registration statement and the exhibits and schedules to the registration statement.
-We also file annual, quarterly and special reports, proxy statements and other information with the SEC.
+We strongly encourage you to carefully read the registration statement and the exhibits and schedules to the registration statement, we also file annual, quarterly and special reports, proxy statements and other information with the SEC.

 You may inspect and copy such material at the public reference facilities maintained by the SEC at Room 1024, 450 Fifth Street, N.W., Washington, D.C.
-20549, as well as at the SEC's regional offices at 500 West Madison Street, Suite 1400, Chicago, Illinois 60661 and 7 World Trade Center, Suite 1300, New York, New York 10048.
+20549, as well as at the SEC's regional office at 500 West Madison Street, Suite 1400, Chicago, Illinois 60661.
 You may also obtain copies of such material from the SEC at prescribed rates by writing to the Public Reference Section of the SEC, 450 Fifth Street, N.W., Washington, D.C.
 20549.